mclow/search-library/DXXXX.md

 Using the new interface with the existing search algorithms should fulfill all the performance guarantees for the current interface of `std::search`.
 No additional comparisons are necessary.
 However, the creation of the searcher object may add some additional overhead.

-In [my tests](https://github.com/mclow/search-library), on medium sized search patterns (about 100 entries), the Boyer-Moore and Boyer-Moore-Horspool were about 10x faster than `std::search`.
+In [my tests](https://github.com/mclow/search-library), on medium sized search patterns (about 100 entries), the Boyer-Moore and Boyer-Moore-Horspool were about 8-10x faster than `std::search`.
 For longer patterns, the advantage increases.
 For short patterns, they may actually be slower.

 #### Test timings

 These results were run on a MacBookPro (i5) computer, compiled with clang, and compared against libc++.
 The corpus was about 2.8MB of base64-encoded text.
 All timings are normalized against `std::search`.
-In these tests, the search object was created anew for each search; they were not saved and reused.
-If this were to be done, the times should be even better.

 The titles of the test indicate where the pattern is located in the corpus being searched; "At Start", etc. "Not found" is the case where the pattern does not exist in the corpus, i.e, the search will fail.